wasiejen/Free-Snap-Tap/README.md

 ```

-## For function documentation and usage see the wiki
+## For function documentation and usage see the [Wiki](https://github.com/wasiejen/Free-Snap-Tap/wiki)

 ## How Free Snap Tap Works